 In order to power the city, monsters have to scare children so that they scream.
-However, the children are toxic to the monsters, and after a child gets through, two monsters realize things may not be what they think.
+However, the children are toxic to the monsters, and after a child gets through, 2 monsters realize things may not be what they think.

-Spoiled by their upbringing with no idea what wild life is really like, four animals from New York Central Zoo escape, unwittingly assisted by four absconding penguins, and find themselves in Madagascar, among a bunch of merry lemurs
+Spoiled by their upbringing and unaware of what wildlife really is, four animals from the New York Central Zoo escape, unwittingly assisted by four absconding penguins, and find themselves in Madagascar.

 The magically long-haired Rapunzel has spent her entire life in a tower, but now that a runaway thief has stumbled upon her, she is about to discover the world for the first time, and who she really is.